A PERFECT OPPORTUNITY TO UPGRADE THE WINDOWS AND DOORS IN YOUR HOME! HOMEOWNERS CAN CLAIM UP TO $5,000 IN FEDERAL GRANTS.

 During the process, you will need to complete two EnerGuide evaluations; a pre and post-retrofit evaluation.
 These evaluations are completed by NRCan registered energy advisors.

-The pre-retrofit EnerGuide evaluation provides you expert advice on what retrofits make the most sense for your home.
+The pre-retrofit EnerGuide evaluation provides you with expert advice on what retrofits make the most sense for your home.
 It will help you understand how to improve the energy performance of your home.

 When the pre-retrofit evaluation is complete, the energy advisor will provide you with: